Arithmetical completeness for some extensions of the pure logic of necessitation: Preliminaries and Background

 \section{Preliminaries and Background}

+For general background on arithmetic and the incompleteness theorems, see e.g.~\cite{HP93,Lin}.
 Throughout this paper, let $T$ denote a primitive recursively axiomatized consistent extension of Peano arithmetic $\PA$ in the language $\LA$ of first-order arithmetic.
 We say that $T$ is $\Sigma_1$-ill if $T$ is not $\Sigma_1$-sound.
 Let $\omega$ be the set of all natural numbers.
 For each $n \in \omega$, $\num{n}$ denotes the numeral of $n$.
 In the present paper, we fix a natural G\"{o}del numbering such that if $\alpha$ is a proper sub-expression of a finite sequence $\beta$ of $\LA$-symbols, then the G\"{o}del number of $\alpha$ is less than that of $\beta$.
 For each formula $\varphi$, let $\gn{\varphi}$ be the numeral of the G\"{o}del number of $\varphi$.
 Let $\{ \xi_t \}_{t \in \omega}$ denote the repetition-free primitive recursive enumeration of all $\LA$-formulas in ascending order of G\"{o}del numbers.
 We note that if $\xi_u$ is a proper subformula of $\xi_v$, then $u<v$.